-BEWARE OF “BAIL” SCAMMERS in Orange County, CA
+How to avoid “BAIL” SCAMMERS in Orange County, California:

 A modern day “Scammer” is a con-artist working to obtain profit by deceiving you into sending them money or access to money you provide.
 This type of Scam is usually initiated by phone call and often includes the names of relatives in various states of jeopardy.